YangZiyi121/Vitis_with_100Gbps_TCP-IP_top_k/README.md

 <h3>Functionality</h3>

-The kernel is able to accumulately sort 32-bit integers sent with TCP packets.The user needs to send TCP packets that are multiples of 64 bytes in size, since the dataline is 64 bytes.
+The kernel is able to accumulately sort 32-bit integers sent with TCP packets.
+The user needs to send TCP packets that are multiples of 64 bytes in size, since the dataline is 64 bytes.
 The kernel will return the accumulated top-3 results.

 For clearing the accumulation logic, the user should send a packet with 512-bit '1'.